manuel-st/mc-datapacks/README.md

 Download [this zip-file](_packs/Inventory_Bread_and_Paper-V1.zip).
 Installation instructions can be found [here](#Datapack-Installation).

 # List of Content Datapacks

+## Better Drowneds

+I found a forum post by miner_reminer who complained about the drowned mechanics and I thought: "Yes, I think the same way."
+So I granted his request and made a datapack with some changes to the drowneds:

+Drowneds no longer spawn with tridents!
+Instead, they will try to pull the player into the water and inflict blindness.

+Drowneds will now drop tridents with a 1.5% chance and nautilus shells with a 5% chance (both chances can be increased with looting up to 4.5% and 11% respectively).

+Download [this zip-file](_packs/Better_Drowneds-V1.zip).
+Installation instructions can be found [here](#Datapack-Installation).

 ## Enchanted Villagers
 The Enchanted Villagers helps to find a specified enchantment in a trading hall with a lot of librarians.